t-ateya/hierarchical-multi-agent-retrieval-system/SETUP.md

 Remember: The modular structure allows you to start with local deployment and gradually move components to the cloud as needed!

-## Research Resources

-See `research_development/` for the main research and development resources.